SoonerSafe Frequently Asked Questions

-30. Q. My home was destroyed in Oklahoma and I am rebuilding my home out of state.
+30. Q. My home was destroyed by a recent tornado and I am rebuilding my home out of state.
 Am I eligible for this rebate?

-A. No. The safe room must be built in Oklahoma and you must have a valid FEMA registration number.
+A. No. The safe room must be built in Oklahoma.

 31. Q. I have an old shelter that is in disrepair.
 Can I get a rebate to fix it?